kalolad1/cosmos/cosmos_django/style_guide.md

 3. Aim to test every code path.
 We will not specify a code coverage threshold such as 85%.
 Instead we will emphasize that tests help us maintain developer velocity and product excellence.
-4. Run pylint before comitting.
+4. Run pylint before committing.

 ## All other rules
 Please use Google's style guides: